 Ingredients

-- Garlic-I have used fresh garlic.
+- Garlic- I have used fresh garlic.
 One may use garlic paste or powder too.

 - Peas- Sweet and tender green peas add freshness and color to this stir fry.
 I have used Safal Frozen peas but you may use fresh peas too.

 - Tomato-Tomatoes offer a juicy and tangy taste that adds brightness to recipes.
-They are rich in antioxidants.

 - Green Chili- Add fresh chopped green chilies to make this vegetable spicy.
 Feel free to adjust the heat.